joeykap123/Projects/README.md

     Plan on implementing once done with AutomationSystem

+# Overview of Strassen's Algorithm Functionality
+    The Strassen's algorithm project seeks to show an example of both a naive, traditional matrix multiplication algorithm, and Strassen's algorithm.
+Via these implementations, we seek to explore the asymptotic complexities associated with both types of algorithms, via timing code.

 # Time Expenditures:

     Expected / Actual           Project Name            Notes
     30 /                        Automation System
+    5 / 3                       Strassen's Algorithm